The Non-Orientable Topology of Condorcet's Paradox: Discussion and Conclusions

-Firstly, other results regarding preference cycles may be amenable a topological characterisation as we have provided for Arrow's Impossibility Theorem.
-For example, preference cycles are prevalent across Economics~\cite{anand-intransitivity}, e.g., Money Pumps, Dutch Books, Intransitive Games~\cite{may-intransitvity,money-pump-gustafsson,dutch-book-hajek}.
-Moreover, further applications may arise from generalising the constructions of this paper to incorporate additional alternatives or indifference between them.
-For instance, Tanaka has generalised Baryshnikov's simplicial complex representation to model weak rather than strict orders~\cite{tanaka-baryshnikov-weak}.
+We conclude by discussing a number of promising topics for further research.
+Firstly, other results regarding preference cycles may be amenable to a topological characterisation as we have provided for Arrow's Impossibility Theorem.
+For example, preference cycles are prevalent in other domains~\cite{anand-intransitivity}, e.g., money pumps and Dutch books~\cite{may-intransitvity,money-pump-gustafsson,dutch-book-hajek}.